 The Huron River Watershed spans a land area of more than 900 square miles (including Ingham, Jackson, Livingston, Monroe, Oakland, Washtenaw, and Wayne counties) and drains water to the Huron River through hundreds of tributary creeks and streams.
 The Huron River flows more than 125 miles from its headwaters at Big Lake, near Pontiac, to its mouth in Lake Erie.
 Drinking water for the City of Ann Arbor comes from the Huron River.
 The River also provides numerous recreational opportunities including a water trail, fishing, boating, and swimming.
 The City works in close collaboration with the Huron River Watershed Council (HRWC) to protect the Huron River, including efforts to monitor the health of the river, conduct restoration activities, and coordinate operations along the River's vast reaches.

 GIVE 365 is the Parks and Recreation Volunteer and Outreach Program.
 This program works with volunteers to make improvements and enhancements to the Ann Arbor Park system.
 Did you know there are more than 163 parks in Ann Arbor?
-That's a lot of parks!
-The Natural Area Preservation team takes care of the natural areas in our parks so most of our volunteer opportunities are in the non-natural park areas, including all of the recreation facilities as well as various city sponsored special events.
-Learn more or sign up to volunteer by emailing firstname.lastname@example.org.
+That's a lot of parks we need your help to maintain!
+Learn more or sign up to volunteer by emailing [email protected].

 Natural Area Preservation (NAP)